SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 A `Number` in JavaScript is a [floating-point number](https://www.youtube.com/watch/PZRI1IfStY0) and comes with all the fun annoyances that come with it, that means `5` is `5.0` but will display as `5`.

-There's also [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) available if you're working with **very** large numbers, however typically you'll just use `45.2` and not need a `BigInt` for most code.
+There's also [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) available if you're working with **very** large numbers, however, typically you'll just use `45.2` and not need a `BigInt` for most code.

 Similarly to `new String` we can either create a number literal or a number object